Ircama/construct-gallery/README.md

   `construct_gallery.py` is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor): it relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py).

   This module can be directly used in GUI programs, or can be further extended with `bleak_scanner_construct.py`.

+- `edit_plugin.py`, enabling "Edit UTF-8 text" and "Edit bytes" options on the context-menu of the central hex editor panel.

 - `config_editor.py`, providing the `ConfigEditorPanel()` class (widget).